Quick setup examples

 Send your first email from .NET using HttpClient against the MailBlastr API.

-Install the official Mailblastr NuGet package (dotnet add package Mailblastr) for typed access to the whole API — or POST JSON straight to https://api.mailblastr.com/emails.
+Install the official Mailblastr NuGet package for typed access to the whole API — Send emails with .NET & C# is the guide for that — or POST JSON straight to https://www.mailblastr.com/api/emails.
 The example below uses the built-in HttpClient, which you can register in your app's DI container.

 Prerequisites